Monitoring for Varroa

 The number of Varroa you find will depend on your location, how long Varroa has been established in the surrounding environment, the time of year, your previous Varroa IPM, and other situation specific considerations.
 When your colony needs chemical treatment depends on the brood rearing phase your colony is in and the number of Varroa you find in the results of your monitoring (i.e. alcohol wash, soapy water wash, sugar shake).

-To simply evaluate Varroa infestation levels in the field, the beekeeper can count the number of mites detected per 300 worker bee sample and reference Table 2 control guidelines.
+To simply evaluate Varroa infestation levels in the field, you can count the number of mites detected per 300 worker bee sample and reference the following table for control guidelines.

 ---|---|---|